-Pre-Purchase Inspections are the most thorough and most common of RV inspections.
+Pre-Purchase Inspections are the most thorough and most common of RV and motorhome inspections.
 These are all-day inspections.
 Such inspections are referred to as a Pre-Purchase Inspection, simply because they are most often ordered by someone who is about to purchase an RV.
-However, a shrewd seller may occasionally order a complete inspection.
+However, a shrewd seller may occasionally order a complete inspection, as a marketing tool.
 This way, he can either proactively make any repairs that he deems necessary, ahead of listing the RV for sale or set the price of the RV at a level to compensate for any issues that he doesn’t want to address before the sale.
 Also, there are times when an RV owner will order a complete inspection, for an RV that has been sitting up for an extended period of time.

 But in any case, this type of inspection is a very extensive visual inspection of things that can be accessed, without major disassembly.
 If a problem is found, it will be documented and if possible, photographed for the report.
 But due to insurance issues, no action will be taken to resolve any problems found.
 The inspector’s job is to observe and report.

-An RV inspection by RV Inspector Pro typically results in a 40 to 50 page report that includes in the neighborhood of 50 photos.
-Of course, those numbers can vary, depending on what is found, that the inspector thinks will be of interest to the client, as either a negative point, a positive point, or just a matter of interest.
+An RV inspection by RV Inspector Pro typically results in a 50 to 70 page report that includes in the neighborhood of 50 to 80 photos.
+Of course, those numbers can vary, depending on what items are found, that the inspector thinks will be of interest to the client, as either a negative point, a positive point, or just a matter of interest.
 During the RV inspection, more than 300 photos are typically taken.
 But most of them are just for our archives, in the event that questions arise, at a later date.